luxury fashion clothing streetwear modern logo

 Board for freelance & contract work

-My new logo design-Minimalist Logo-branding.
+My new logo design luxury fashion clothing streetwear modern logo-branding.
 Don,t forget to share your feedback below.
 A high-quality vector file and ready to print.If you need any Logo design feel free to contact me.
 I will try to best service for you.

 looking for logo/branding